A risk factor is anything that affects a person’s chance of getting a disease such as cancer. Different cancers have different risk factors.

 Other genetic disorders (such as neurofibromatosis and Fanconi anemia) also carry an increased risk of leukemia, as well as some other types of cancers.

 Certain inherited conditions cause children to be born with immune system problems.
 These include:

 Along with an increased risk of getting serious infections from reduced immune defenses, these children might also have an increased risk of leukemia.

-Siblings (brothers and sisters) of children with leukemia have a slightly increased chance (2 to 4 times normal) of developing leukemia, but the overall risk is still low.
+Siblings (brothers and sisters) of children with leukemia have a slightly increased chance of developing leukemia, but the overall risk is still low.
 The risk is much higher among identical twins.
 If one twin develops childhood leukemia, the other twin has about a 1 in 5 chance of getting leukemia as well.
 This risk is much higher if the leukemia develops in the first year of life.

 Having a parent who develops leukemia as an adult does not seem to raise a child’s risk of leukemia.